 - Speakers have detailed knowledge about their lexicon.
-I show that this knowledge is grammatical, or biased by UG. - General-purpose learners fail to replicate human behavior universal biases are necessary for learning the lexicon like humans do. - Theories of grammar that relegate information to the UR underplay speakers' knowledge of their language. - I propose an OT model that accounts for lexical variation and projects statistical generalizations from them - I present currently running experiments that aim to show the grammatical nature of lexical exceptions in Hebrew plural allomorphy
+I show that this knowledge is grammatical, or language-specific. - General-purpose learners fail to replicate human behavior universal biases are necessary for learning the lexicon like humans do. - Theories of grammar that relegate information to the UR underplay speakers' knowledge of their language. - I propose an OT model that accounts for lexical variation and projects statistical generalizations from them - I present currently running experiments that show the grammatical nature of lexical exceptions in Hebrew plural allomorphy